top of page

 And yet, when you speak to her, she’s disarmingly grounded — clear, kind, relentlessly curious.

 Martine doesn’t fit in a box.
+She builds bridges between them.

 Comments